 Ms. Bethel has extensive knowledge in customer service, collections, and compliance issues gained through working in increasingly responsible management positions.
 She also is a certified customer service and diversity trainer.
 Ms. Bethel holds a B.S. degree in accounting with a minor in public relations from Kutztown University and an MBA in human resource management from the University of Phoenix.
 Ms. Bethel is a native of Harrisburg, Pennsylvania, and is a proud member of Delta Sigma Theta Sorority Inc., a public service organization.

-As Deputy Commissioner for Collections, Mr. Muniz is responsible for establishing, implementing, and monitoring enforcement strategy for all debts owed to the City of Philadelphia and the Philadelphia School District.
+As Deputy Commissioner for Collections, Marco Muniz is responsible for establishing, implementing, and monitoring enforcement strategy for all debts owed to the City of Philadelphia and the Philadelphia School District.

 Prior to his appointment as Deputy Revenue Commissioner, Mr. Muniz worked as a Divisional Deputy City Solicitor for the City’s Law Department.
 During his nine-year tenure within the Law Department’s Tax Unit, he represented the City’s legal interests in the collection of delinquent business tax and water/sewer debts, and managed the day-to-day operations of the Tax Administration Division.

 Mr. Muniz has a Bachelor of Arts from the University of Delaware.
 He received his Juris Doctorate and Master’s degrees with honors from Widener University School of Law.
 He is admitted to practice before the Pennsylvania Supreme Court and is also barred in Puerto Rico.